zombieCraig/DartRPG/memory-bank/progress.md

   - ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons
   - ✅ Added journal entry creation when clocks are filled completely
   - ✅ Created unit tests for the Clock model and Game model's clock-related methods
+- ✅ Location Graph System Further Modularization
+  - ✅ Created LocationGraphController for state and logic management
+  - ✅ Created LocationNodeRenderer for node rendering
+  - ✅ Created LocationEdgeRenderer for edge rendering
+  - ✅ Created LocationInteractionHandler for user interactions
+  - ✅ Refactored LocationGraphWidget to use these specialized components
+  - ✅ Created comprehensive documentation in a README file
 - ⬜ Testing for Quest system features
 - ⬜ Performance optimization for complex journal entries
 - ⬜ UI refinements for the rich text editor and quest cards